-Compared with the previous method, this method saves the download and file decompression operations, which can save most of the time.
+Compared with the previous method, this method skips the download and file decompression operations, which can save most of the time.

-Google Backup and Sync is the official application for Windows and Mac, which can safely back up files and photos between Google Drive and Google Photos.
+Google Drive for Desktop is the official application for Windows and Mac, which can safely back up files and photos between Google Drive and Google Photos.
 You can even use it to back up photos from SD cards, cameras, and external hard drives to Google Drive and Google Photos.

 Step 1.
-Download the Google Backup and Sync app.
+Download and install the Google Drive for Desktop app.

 It should be noted that the premise that this method can be executed is that you have downloaded the Google Drive desktop and the related photos are also saved on the local storage device.
 In this way, you can choose to back up the pictures in Google Drive to Google Photos during synchronization.